Minnesota prosecutor sums up case, says officer was reckless in Wright shooting | Law-Order

 Kimberly Potter, the former Minnesota police officer on trial for killing Daunte Wright, acted recklessly and with "culpable negligence" in mistaking her handgun for her Taser and firing on the young man, a prosecutor said in closing arguments on Monday.

 "She was no rookie.
-It wasn’t her first day on the job," Eldridge told the panel of six men and six women.
-"An officer who mishandled her firearm.
-That's why we are here."
+It wasn't her first day on the job," Eldridge said in her one-hour closing argument.
+"We are here because this was entirely preventable.
+It was a tragedy of her own making.
+And it’s not just a tragedy.
+It’s manslaughter."
 Potter, 49, has pleaded not guilty to first- and second-degree manslaughter charges, which carry maximum sentences of 15 and 10 years respectively, saying she thought she was drawing her Taser when she shot Wright with her 9 mm handgun on April 11, an assertion supported by video of her post-shooting reactions.

 Potter is white and the shooting of Wright triggered several nights of intense protests outside the police station in Brooklyn Center, with critics calling it another example of police brutality against Black Americans.
 The incident occurred just a few miles north of where Derek Chauvin, a white former Minneapolis police officer, was at the same time standing trial https://www.reuters.com/world/us/jurors-resume-deliberations-derek-chauvin-murder-trial-2021-04-20 in the case of George Floyd, a Black man whose 2020 death during an arrest set off racial justice protests in many U.S. cities.
 Chauvin was convicted of murder.

-When Potter's attorneys deliver their closing argument later on Monday they are expected to point to the perceived danger of the traffic stop to Potter and other officers, given that there was an outstanding warrant for Wright's arrest and that a woman had taken out a restraining order against him, and argue that force was justified, even if she drew the wrong weapon.
+When Potter's attorneys deliver their closing argument later on Monday they are expected to point to the perceived danger of the traffic stop to Potter, given that there was an outstanding warrant for Wright's arrest, and argue that force was justified, even if she drew the wrong weapon.
 The defense is also expected to highlight the testimony of Dr. Laurence Miller, a psychologist who testified about "action error", or when a person takes one action while intending to do another.
 Miller spoke about how such mistakes are common in daily life, such as inputting the wrong computer password or writing down the wrong date, and can be triggered by stress.

 Potter broke down in tears on the stand on Friday, testifying that she was deeply sorry for killing Wright.
 She was not asked to explain the mistake to the jury and said she largely blacked out in the aftermath of the shooting.
 Potter and another police officer pulled Wright over because there was an air freshener hanging from his rearview mirror and his vehicle's license tabs were expired.
 They then learned of a warrant for his arrest on a misdemeanor weapons charge and sought to detain him, which Wright resisted.